 - Dandelion contains antioxidants that can prevent many illnesses.

 - It refreshes the liver (animal studies proved it).

 - Too much dandelion causes stomach problems.

 - Dandelion has a laxative/diuretic effect.

-- It has calcium which is bad for the cavy (bladder/kidney stones).
+- It has calcium which is bad for the guinea pigs (bladder/kidney stones).

-- Also, it has vitamin C which is essential for the cavy.
+- Also, it has vitamin C which is essential for the guinea pigs.

-- Normal serving: almost a handful, a few times per week.
+- Normal serving size: almost a handful, a few times per week.

-- Too much dandelion changes the urine color.
+- Too much dandelion can change the urine color of the guinea pig.